7045kHz/TOWER-tools/README.md

 # TOWER-tools
-Basic toolkit for CLI based job monitoring, and running.
+Basic Ansible Tower (awx) toolkit for CLI based job monitoring, and running.

 This is a work in progress with the code in the beginning stages.